milad-ai/dbst4041/Syllabus.md

 - Formulate SQL queries effectively for data retrieval and manipulation.
 - Utilize normalization techniques to enhance database design.
 - Distinguish between SQL and NoSQL database systems.
 - Perform **data extraction, transformation, and visualization** to support business decisions.
+- Build basic **APIs** to expose and integrate database functionalities into external applications.

 The primary hands-on environment will be **PostgreSQL**, supplemented by **DuckDB, Marimo notebooks, and Power BI**, providing both industry-standard and cutting-edge perspectives on database management.